Backup & Transfer

 For versions before Nov 2024...

-If Stello Files/Internal Data does not exist then you started with an older version of Stello and need to do an additional step.
-Find the old data location as below:
+If Stello Files/Internal Data does not exist then you started with an older version of Stello and the old data location would be: